Memoir Or Autobiography? How To Choose The Right Genre

 Some memoirs touch on life subjects such as divorce, illness, professional challenges, or family issues.

-But because it is a story, an author can use a range of storytelling literary devices when writing it.
+But because it is a story, an author can use various storytelling literary devices when writing it.

-One notable aspect of a memoir is that it doesn’t necessarily deal with many hard facts.
+One notable aspect of a memoir is that it doesn’t necessarily deal with hard facts.

 Because it is a memory from the author’s viewpoint, a memoir focuses more on the feelings and emotions of the time to drive the plot.